No. 2 It was dirt not soil

 What are you actually made of right now?
 What’s your rhythm?
 Or the temperature of your environment?
 Are you being asked to grow in an environment that does not match what you need?

-And what was really profound to me, was auditing where I had been depleted and what I've been forced to deal with or adapt to based on pre-existing conditions.
-Where are you carrying baggage, limiting beliefs, insecurities, defense mechanisms established by the environment around you?
-Where have you been depleted from people, jobs, tough situations-- that have yet to be replenished?
+What was really profound to me was auditing where I had been depleted and what I’ve been forced to deal with or adapt to based on pre-existing conditions.
+Where are you carrying baggage, limiting beliefs, insecurities, and defense mechanisms established by the environment around you?
+Where have you been depleted from people, jobs, or tough situations that have yet to be replenished?

 Alexa, play "Bag Lady" by Erykah Badu.